CorndelWithSoftwire/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 * Set up a [provisioning script](https://www.vagrantup.com/docs/provisioning/shell).
 This script should prepare the environment and install any required tools.
 It is intended as something you run once.
 * Use a [trigger](https://www.vagrantup.com/docs/triggers) to start up the webapp after you run "up".
 (You can just run the `webapp` executable directly).

 There are a few provisioning steps required to get `webapp` running on the Vagrant VM.
 You're not supposed to know what they are yet, or even what port to forward!
-If you're not sure where to start use `vagrant ssh` to log in to the VM, then try running the `webapp` file you copied and see what happens.
+If you're not sure where to start use `vagrant ssh` to log in to the VM, then try running some commands manually.
+Use the `cliapp` to generate datasets as before.
+And run the `webapp` executable to try to start up the website.

 Useful Vagrant commands:
 - `vagrant ssh` will ssh into the Vagrant managed VM